South American dreadnought race: Other navies

-Results: construction and trials of the new warships
+New warships

 Brazil's Minas Geraes, the lead ship, was laid down by Armstrong on 17 April 1907, while its sister São Paulo followed on 30 April at Vickers.
 Completion of the partial hull needed to launch Minas Geraes was delayed by a five-month strike to 10 September 1908.
 São Paulo followed on 19 April 1909.
 Both were christened in front of large crowds by the wife of Francisco Régis de Oliveira, the Brazilian ambassador to the United Kingdom.
 After fitting-out, the period after a warship's launch where it is completed, Minas Geraes was put through multiple trials of the speed, endurance, efficiency, and weaponry of the ship in September, including what was at that time the heaviest broadside ever fired off a warship.
 Minas Geraes was completed and handed over to Brazil on 5 January 1910.
 The trials proved that the blast from the class' superfiring upper turrets would not injure crewmen in the lower turrets.
 The ship itself managed to reach 21.432 kn on an indicated horsepower (ihp) of 27,212.
 São Paulo followed its classmate in July, after its own trials at the end of May, where the ship reached 21.623 kn at 28,645 ihp.

 Argentina's Rivadavia was built by the Fore River Ship and Engine Company at its shipyard in Massachusetts.
 As called for in the final contract, Moreno was subcontracted out to the New York Shipbuilding Corporation of New Jersey.
 The steel for the ships was largely supplied by the Bethlehem Steel Company of Pennsylvania.
 Rivadavia was laid down on 25 May 1910—one hundred years after the establishment of the first independent Argentine government, the Primera Junta—and launched on 26 August 1911.
 Moreno was laid down on 10 July 1910 and launched on 23 September 1911.
 Construction on both ships took longer than usual, and there were further delays during their sea trials when one of Rivadavia's turbines was damaged and one of Moreno's turbines failed.
 The two were only officially completed in December 1914 and February 1915.
 Even the departure of Moreno was marked by mishaps, as the ship sank a barge and ran aground twice.